- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 So, where does that leave your role as a leader?

 By now it should be obvious that a leader’s job isn’t to make all the decisions.
-Instead, set your teams up to make sound decisions about their work.
-That includes providing air cover when their decisions are questioned or when they take a risk and fail.
+Instead, set your teams up to take responsibility for their own contributions.
+That includes providing air cover when their work is questioned or when they take a risk and fail.
 Knowing you’ve got their backs promotes psychological safety, which is one of the most important factors in a team’s success.

 But the best part is that giving your teams more ownership ultimately frees you up to work on big-picture strategy and training the next generation of leaders at your company.
 Those activities will do more to boost your career and will feel more satisfying than micro-managing ever could.